coderaiser/putout/README.md

 ## Formatters

-`putout` use formatters similar to [eslint's formatters](https://eslint.org/docs/user-guide/formatters/).
+`putout` uses formatters similar to [eslint's formatters](https://eslint.org/docs/user-guide/formatters/).
 You can specify a formatter using the `--format` or `-f` flag on the command line.
 For example, `--format codeframe` uses the `codeframe` formatter.

 The built-in formatter options are: